Supporting the Stop Oak & Ivy Campaign

 Together Against Elara Renamed Live Oak Apartments

-Elara is a 95 units housing project , 45 supportive service units, 48 low income units, that comes 1-2 bedrooms, with only 23 parking developed by Affirmed Housing.
+Oak & Ivy is a 95 units housing project , 100% permanent supportive housing, consist of 41 studios/47 one-bedroom/7 two-bedroom units, with only 23 parking developed by Affirmed Housing.

 Application was approved in Dec 2023.
 A building permit has not been issued.

-The proposed Elara Project by Affirmed Housing in the unincorporated county area raises significant concerns about the safety and quality of life in our community.
+The proposed Oak & Ivy Project by Affirmed Housing in the unincorporated county area raises significant concerns about the safety and quality of life in our community.
 With only 23 parking spaces allocated for 95 units, the project is likely to exacerbate traffic congestion, pose safety risks, and contribute to environmental challenges.
-Additionally, 45 of these units are designated for homeless individuals facing mental health and substance abuse challenges.
+Additionally, all units are designated for homeless individuals, some with mental health and substance abuse challenges.
 While we wholeheartedly support efforts to assist these vulnerable populations, the project lacks the necessary infrastructure to ensure both their well-being and the safety of the broader community.

 News